alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 Your ITAHC will be valid for 10 days after the inspection.

-There's no charge for a certificate.
+There's no fee for the certificate.

 ##Outside the EU
 {:#outside-eu}